NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

 The task is a classification task.
 The benchmark task is to use samples from the 23 initial subjects as training and generalize to samples from the remaining 6 subjects.

 First we will import the relevant libraries.
-These include the datasets, preprocessors and accumulators.
+These include the datasets, preprocessors and postprocessors.
 To ensure your model to be compatible with the NeuroBench framework, we will import the wrapper for snnTorch models.
 This wrapper will not change your model.
 Finally, we import the Benchmark class, which will run the benchmark and calculate your metrics.

 .. code:: python